 The Learning Hive is a space for focused learning activities, with emphasis on developing early Maths and Literacy knowledge and skills.
 Practitioners plan with a clear outcome in mind and are skillful in sequencing learning effectively for learners.
 Children are given daily opportunities to learn phonics and maths in small groups and follow the Read Write Inc programme and White Rose Maths scheme.
 In addition, Launch Pad for Literacy is used as our approach to develop the skills needed for Reading and Writing.

 The central space in Reception is a place to investigate and it includes a seasonal display, natural and recycled resources and small world items which prompt children to put into practice what they have learnt, allowing them to make connections with what is real and embed in depth learning.
-Lego therapy tables and reading nooks make the Piazza a perfect place to spend time reflecting and relaxing.
+Lego therapy tables and reading nooks make the central space a perfect place to spend time reflecting and relaxing.

 The Nurture Hub is a supportive classroom with a focus on learning basic skills, developing expressive language and sharing stories.
 Language enrichment plans are utilised to support the development of nouns, verbs and conceptual understanding.